What Renters Insurance Does and Doesn't Cover

 Personal property is all your possessions (clothes, kitchen appliances, game consoles, decor, etc.) in your apartment, condo or rental unit.

 Just like with homeowners insurance, renters insurance coverage applies in the event of a covered peril.
 The most common claim types are fire, wind and theft.
 Suppose there is substantial damage to your personal property due to a covered claim.
 In that case, the insurance company will reimburse you for damages up to your policy limit (and minus your deductible).
+You can get cheaper renters insurance if you lower your limits, but you may risk not being fully covered.

 It also applies to items you carry with you in your car (like CDs, clothes and car repair tools) that aren’t directly attached to the vehicle.
 That’s right, if your personal property (like a laptop or clothes) travels with you and someone steals it, you can get reimbursed by your insurance company.